 Of the 48 properties included in the voluntary acquisition program, 34 were acquired and demolished.
-Because of this, those 34 properties have been removed out of flood harm’s way.
+Because of this, 34 properties have been removed from harm’s way.
 In addition, 9 Repetitive Loss (RL) Properties were removed from the State of Oklahoma’s RL list.

-- Grant Management, including Fiscal Record Keeping, FEMA Reimbursements, Final Audit, Coordination with OEM & FEMA & Quarterly Reports
+- Grant Management: including Fiscal Record Keeping, FEMA Reimbursements, Quarterly Reports, Coordination with OEM and FEMA, and Project Close Out Audit

-Notable aspects of the project include the leveraging of Kingfisher’s $2M into a FEMA $8M HMGP grant.
+Notable aspects of the project include leveraging the City’s $2M into an $8M FEMA HMGP grant.